cultureamp/kaizen-design-system/CONTRIBUTING.md

 #### Updating multiple packages

-Note that in the case that a pull request touches files from more than one package, the version update will be applied to all packages, and all packages released.
-Sometimes this might be desirable, but in general, **be on the lookout for pull requests which touch more than one package**, and break those changes up into separate pull requests!
+Note that in the case that a pull request touches files from more than one package, all of those packages will be released to the npm registry with the specified update.
+Sometimes this might be desirable (e.g. when performing a bulk update to package docs), but in general, **be on the lookout for pull requests which touch more than one package**, and break those changes up into separate pull requests!

 ## Using new package releases